OubaidM/robotics_cw1/docs/ERROR_ANALYSIS.md

 ---

 ## 🔍 Observations
 1. **Mug class:** Most errors come from inconsistent bounding boxes or visual diversity — e.g., shiny mugs, different angles, partial occlusions.
 2. **Headset:** Sometimes missed when small or partially out of frame.
 3. **Minor localization drift:** The 0.18 drop between mAP50 and mAP50–95 indicates small shifts in box placement.
 Boxes are slightly off-center or larger than needed.
-4. **Dataset imbalance:** Pen class dominates (1970 samples) while bottle has only 360, but the model still generalizes well.
+4. **Dataset imbalance:** Pen class dominates (1970 samples) while bottle had only 360, but the model still generalized well across classes.

 ---

-## 🛠️ How to Improve Further
-1. Recheck mug labels and add more varied examples.
-2. Reduce geometric augmentations (like strong mosaic or perspective) in the final fine-tune to stabilize localization.
-3. Slightly increase the `box` loss weight (e.g., from 7.5 → 9.0) and lower the learning rate to focus on fine alignment.
-4. Increase training resolution (e.g., 768 px) for the final tuning stage to capture finer details.
+## ⚗️ Extended Experimentation and Class Issues

+While trying to improve the performance of the **bottle** class (which had limited samples), additional data and fine-tuning experiments were performed:

+- **Added 120 new bottle images** to increase representation.
+- **Performed bottle-focused fine-tuning** using `copy_paste`, increased `box` and `dfl` loss weights.
+- **Attempted layer freezing** (`freeze=10`) to stabilize shared features while refining class boundaries.
+- **Tried partial unfreezing and reduced learning rates** (down to `1e-5`) for gentle head fine-tuning.

+### 🧩 Outcome
+These experiments did improve *bottle* and *pen* accuracy a lot, but also caused significant cross-class interference:
+- False positives increased heavily for **headset**.
+- Confidence for **notebook** and other stable classes dropped notably.
+- Global confidence scores became inconsistent.

+As a result, the decision was made to **revert to the best stable checkpoint (`hotdesk_final_model.pt`)** for the final version.

 ---

-**In short:** the model finds objects very reliably, and only needs minor refinements to make its bounding boxes even more precise.
+## 🧪 Issue in Demo Application
+In `demo_app.py`, detections involving **bottle** often produce low confidence or misclassification — this stems from the limited and unbalanced bottle data.
+Despite targeted fine-tuning, results remained inconsistent, and improvements to one class tended to harm others.

+---

+## 🚀 Future Work
+To ensure long-term stability and reliability:
+1. **Option 1 – Remove the bottle class entirely** from training and dataset configuration to maintain balanced detection across the remaining classes.
+2. **Option 2 – Rebuild from scratch with a more balanced dataset**, ensuring each class has roughly equal samples and consistent labeling.
+3. Explore **class-weighted training** or **synthetic augmentation** (CutMix, CopyPaste) for future versions, but only with sufficient data diversity.

+---

+**In short:**
+Attempts to improve the underrepresented *bottle* class demonstrated the trade-offs in fine-tuning object detectors.
+Enhancing one class without enough balanced data led to degraded overall performance.
+The final model prioritizes stability and reliability across all classes, as expected for a classification-focused deployment.